 You’ll build various sources of electricity, a number of different resource-producing and processing facilities, as well as a stable of handy robots and vehicles.
 You’ll also eventually start exploring the region away from your mission, seeking new resource deposits, or investigating mysteries.
 And oddly enough, the research tree is arranged at random, so you’ll never have the same exact starting experience on every run.

 Universe Sandbox 2

 |Release date:||2012, 2017 (Universe Sandbox 2 version)|

 |Genre:||Space gravity simulation|

 What game could be worthy of the “space game” label more than a game that’s literally a simulation of celestial body interactions?
-Admittedly, it’s less a game and more a visualised physics engine, but there’s something really fun about being able to fling moons into planets like cosmic marbles like an angry god.
+Admittedly, it’s less a game and more a visualised astrophysics engine, but there’s something really fun about being able to fling moons into planets like you’re an angry god vengefully playing marbles.

 Universe Sandbox lets you play around with anything from individual asteroids, to entire galaxies.
 If you’re interested in seeing how one galaxy may swallow another, now you can, and it looks suitably cataclysmic.
-It’s also very entertaining to put Earth way too close to the Sun and see what happens.
-And it also comes in VR and likes motion controls, which is just a great idea.
+Similarly, it’s very entertaining to put Earth way too close to the Sun and see what happens.
+And it also comes in VR and works well with motion controls, which is just a great idea.

 That concludes our list of games, in which the outer space is more than just a dream, it’s reality.
 Hopefully you found something that caught your interest.
 This list is barely scratching the surface, of course, there are dozens and hundreds of games conquering that final frontier.